 Song of the Week

-The Book of the New Moon Door: Chapter Seven
+The Book of the New Moon Door: Chapter Twenty-Seven

 The Book of the New Moon Door cover image: A book with yellowing, wrinkled pages lies open on an old wooden desk, with a sprig of lavender lying in the center.